-Husky is working to reduce its emissions, including capturing carbon dioxide, minimizing fugitive emissions and mitigating flaring and venting, as well as reducing its energy consumption.
+Husky continues to focus on emission reduction activities, including capturing carbon dioxide (CO2), minimizing fugitive emissions and managing flaring and venting activities, as well as reducing its energy consumption.

-The Company measures and reports greenhouse gas (GHG) emissions and criteria air contaminants, such as sulphur dioxide (SO2) emissions.
+The Company measures and reports emissions of greenhouse gases (GHGs) and criteria air contaminants, such as sulphur dioxide (SO2) and nitrogen oxides (NOx as NO2 equivalent).
 This provides an opportunity to forecast and evaluate reported emissions at the corporate and individual facility level.

-The Company estimates overall solution gas conservation at its Alberta operations in 2014 was 95 percent.
-Data from the annual Alberta Energy Regulator’s Upstream Petroleum Industry Flaring and Venting Report shows Husky’s gas conservation in the province between 2010 and 2013 was above the industry average.
+The Company estimates overall solution gas conservation at its Alberta operations in 2015 was 95.6 percent.
+Husky’s total volume of flared and vented gas in Alberta has declined by 4.6 percent since 2012, while the Company’s oil production in the province increased by two percent over the same period.
+Data from the annual Alberta Energy Regulator’s Upstream Petroleum Industry Flaring and Venting Report shows Husky’s gas conservation remains comparable to the industry average.

 Fugitive Emission Management Program

 The Fugitive Emission Management Program detects and repairs leaking equipment to reduce emissions.
-It improves the Company’s operating efficiency by tracking where and when leaks occur and is linked to procurement strategies to inform future equipment purchases.
+It improves the Company’s operating efficiency by tracking where and when leaks occur and minimizing the release of greenhouse gases.

-Fugitive emissions are hydrocarbon leaks, including volatile organic compounds (VOCs), from valves, piping connections, pumps and compressor seals and other piping system components that occur as part of the normal operation of a plant.
-Husky uses a number of techniques to detect leaking components, including highly specialized infrared cameras that provide a view of normally inaccessible locations such as tank seals and overhead piping from a distance, and ultrasonic detection, which identifies leaking components using sound.
+Fugitive emissions are hydrocarbon leaks, including methane and volatile organic compounds (VOCs), from valves, piping connections, pumps and compressor seals, and other piping system components that occur as part of the normal operation of a plant.
+Husky uses a number of techniques to detect a leaking component, including highly specialized infrared cameras that provide a view of normally inaccessible locations such as tank seals and overhead piping from a distance, and ultrasonic detection, which identifies leaking components using sound.
 Vapour analyzers and ultrasonic measurements can be used to quantify an emission.

 Data on fugitive emissions is stored in a central system, allowing for timely notification of surveys and repairs, and the tracking of components and reporting.